 You may be worried about whether you will be able to support yourself and your children financially if you get divorced.
 This is a particularly common concern in marriages in which one spouse is the primary breadwinner or earner, and the other spouse has been a stay-at-home parent throughout the marriage.
 While divorce does mean that both spouses will have to live on individual incomes in two separate homes as opposed to a combined income in only one home with one set of monthly bills, it is certainly not impossible to create a workable budget for yourself after your divorce.

 An experienced divorce lawyer in Chicago can also speak with you about options for seeking spousal maintenance under the IMDMA and can help you to understand the amount and duration of alimony that you may be eligible to receive.

 Do you have questions or concerns about filing for divorce?
 A dedicated divorce attorney in Chicago at our firm can speak with you today.
-Contact the Arami Law Office to learn more.
+Contact Arami Law to learn more.

 To request a consultation, please fill out all fields, and we will follow up with you